 Toxic shock syndrome is a rare but serious medical condition caused by a bacterial infection.
-This condition is the result of toxins produced by the Staphylococcus aureus bacterium.
+It is caused when the bacterium Staphylococcus aureus gets into the bloodstream and produces toxins.

-Although toxic shock syndrome has been linked to tampon use in menstruating women, this condition can affect men, children, and people of all ages.
-According to the National Institutes of Health, tampon use is a factor in less than half of toxic shock cases.
-(NIH, 2010)
+Although toxic shock syndrome has been linked to superabsorbent tampon use in menstruating women, this condition can affect men, children, and people of all ages.

-Infection usually occurs when bacteria enters your body through an opening in your skin.
-For instance, bacteria can enter through a cut, sore, or other wound.
-Experts are not sure why tampon use sometimes leads to the condition, according to the Mayo Clinic.
+Infection usually occurs when bacteria enter your body through an opening in your skin, such as a cut, sore, or other wound.
+Experts are not sure why tampon use sometimes leads to the condition.
 Some believe that a tampon left in place for a long period of time attracts bacteria.
 Another possibility is that tampon fibers scratch the vagina, creating an opening for bacteria to enter your bloodstream.
-(Mayo Clinic, 2011)

 Risk factors for this condition include a recent skin burn, skin infection, or surgery.
 Other risk factors may include: